 You have no idea you are saying “yes” to his scars, his heartbreaks, his addictions and bad choices that left him deeply ashamed.

 Marriage is a place where we begin to unload our luggage.
 The honeymoon years consist of two people beginning to come face to face with issues and hurts they didn’t know existed.

-Some pains and issues will only be surfaced by a spouse, no less.
+Some pains and issues will only be surfaced by a spouse.

-3. because we need God more, not less
+3. Honeymoon is hard because in marriage we need God more, not less

 I did not understand the depths of my sinfulness until I got married.
 As a single I was the active church girl, poured out in service to God and others.